Global Public Voices

-Global Public Voices seeks to address these inequities by elevating the scholarship and voices of faculty thought leaders.
+Global Public Voices addresses these inequities by elevating the scholarship and voices of faculty thought leaders.
 Thought leadership is using our academic research and expertise to speak to questions of our times—to reach, inform, and influence broad and diverse publics.
 In doing so, we can expand public understanding in line with scientific knowledge.
-At the same time, thought leaders will be informed by global publics, leading to new and necessary approaches to international studies.
+At the same time, thought leaders are informed by global publics, leading to new and necessary approaches to international studies.

-We aim to promote a diverse set of scholars across contextual and geographical divides and bring together scholars, thinkers, and makers who are likely to see new solutions and envision a more just and secure future.
+We aim to promote a diverse set of scholars across contextual and geographical divides and bring together scholars, thinkers, and makers who can see new solutions and envision a more just and equitable future.

 Media and outreach training

 - Opportunities for policy brief writing and events